oduerr/hsk/hsk5_flashcard_spec.md

 ⸻

 A) Entry point (UI)
-	•	Add a “Test OpenAI TTS” button in Gear → Voice (visible regardless of current engine).
+	•	Add a "Test OpenAI TTS" button in Gear → Voice (visible regardless of current engine).
 	•	Under the button, show a compact status line area for results.

 ⸻